-This tutorial shows how you can install an Apache2 webserver on a Fedora 17 server with PHP5 (through PHP-FPM) and MySQL support.
+This tutorial shows how you can install an Apache 2.4 webserver on a Fedora 18 server with PHP5 (through PHP-FPM) and MySQL support.
 PHP-FPM (FastCGI Process Manager) is an alternative PHP FastCGI implementation with some additional features useful for sites of any size, especially busier sites.
 On Apache 2.4, we need Apache's mod_proxy_fcgi module to make it work.

-How To Upgrade From Fedora 16 To Fedora 17 (Desktop & Server)
+How To Upgrade From Fedora 17 To Fedora 18 With FedUp (Desktop & Server)

-This article describes how you can upgrade your Fedora 16 system to Fedora 18 with the help of the Fedora Updater (FedUp).
+This article describes how you can upgrade your Fedora 17 system to Fedora 18 with the help of the Fedora Updater (FedUp).
 The upgrade procedure works for both desktop and server installations.